Undergraduate Support Services - Defence

 Situated in Australia’s national capital, UNSW Canberra has the best staff to student ratio in Australia, world class facilities and support services.
 As a student you will have access to the Academy Library, Indoor sports centre, bookshop, coffee shop, bank, prayer room and modern open study areas.
 Plus we have a range of support services to help you with every aspect of your study.

 Support Services for Undergraduate students

-At the ALL unit we provide students with opportunities to further develop their academic skills, master academic language and literacy strategies and clarify academic expectations in order to help you achieve your academic potential.
-We do this through providing:
+At the Academic Language and Learning Unit we provide you with opportunities to further develop your academic skills, master academic language and literacy strategies.

 The Academy Library provides you with a wealth of print and electronic resources, collections and services.

 The Library offers a range of individual and collaborative spaces, perfect for any mode of study.

 SAS provides students with quality administrative support whilst promoting the academic programs of students and enhancing their educational experience at UNSW Canberra.